raamav/ML_Projects_1/README.md

    In this example, are utilizing a data-set of about 2000 movie reviews.
 These reviews are full length reviews that have      been classified as being both positive and negative.

    We were able to buid a model that is able to categorize to 85% accuracy on test data.

+9. Real or Not: Identifying Tweets Pertaining to Public Emergencies Using NLP